A Two Day Itinerary for Oklahoma City, Oklahoma

 The coolest thing we did was the zoo’s new Wild Encounters behind-the-scenes program.
 Though it requires an additional ticket to participate, the small group experience (less than 10) will be like nothing you’ve ever done at a zoo before.
 The Wild Encounters can bring you up close and personal with Galapagos tortoises, sea lions (you get to be part of the show in this one!), grizzly bears, or elephants.
 Save money by doing them all!

-Previously a warehouse district, Bricktown is a cool area of town with entertainment, dining, and shopping options.
+Built in an old warehouse district, Bricktown is a cool area of town with entertainment, dining, and shopping options.
 See historic and iconic Bricktown best by taking a fun mile-long 40-minute water trolley ride through the canal at night.

 Families will love Brickopolis, the newest craze in town featuring mini-golf, video games, laser tag, and dining.